 General: There are three programs available, all culminating in a United States Army commission.
-They are the four-year program, the two-year program, and the summer program.

-Four-Year Program: This program is divided into two phases, a two-year basic course and a two-year advanced course.
+Four-Year Program: This program is divided into two phases, a two-year basic course and a twoyear advanced course.
 The basic course normally is taken by students in the freshman and sophomore years.
 It provides instruction in the basic subject areas needed to establish a firm foundation in military training.
 This foundation provides for continued professional development in the area of leadership and management.
-A three-hour course in U.S. military history, taught by the University's History Department, may be substituted in the second semester of the sophomore year.